DanCharousek/firefox-extension-with-vue/Article/article-part_2.md

     ...
     </style>

-Great and now we can finally create a `getTabs` method, that will fetch the tabs from browser and display them:
+Great and now we can finally create the `getTabs` method, that will fetch the tabs from browser and display them:

     <template>